 The Center opens at 7:15 AM.
 Children should arrive at any time between 7:15 and 9:00 AM.
-While in the building, children must be supervised at all times.
-Families sign their children in and out using the center-wide digital communication program upon arrival and departure from the Center.
-In order to staff appropriately for the day, as well as for the teachers to plan accordingly for their educational instruction, children will not be admitted to the Center after 11:00 AM unless the office was given prior notice due to a medical/dental appointment.
+While in the building, children must be always supervised.
+Families sign their children in and out using the center-wide digital communication program (HiMama) upon arrival and departure from the Center.
+To staff appropriately for the day, as well as for the teachers to plan accordingly for their instruction, children will not be admitted to the Center after 11:00 AM unless the office was given prior notice due to a medical/dental appointment.

-see below for Winter Weather Policy and arrival times.
+\see below for Winter Weather Policy and arrival times.